-  I prefer to use organic fertilizers so I do not need to worry about salt buildup damaging or killing my plant.
+I prefer to use organic fertilizers so I do not need to worry about salt buildup damaging my plant.
 To learn more about fertilizers, click here to read my blog post.

 Pot: Any pot that provides good drainage will work well.
 I house most of my Scindapsus in terracotta because the pot itself helps to absorb excess water from the soil.
 However, other pot mediums (provided they have ample drainage holes) can be fine as well.

 Plants in the Scindapsus genus are toxic to kids and pets.
 To look up more plants, check out my blog post detailing the safety of many common houseplants.